openpodcast/web-extension/README.md

-# web-extension to retrieve login data from Spotify and Apple
+# Browser-Extension to retrieve login data from Spotify

 ## Testing